Vineet-8/Vineet-8/README.md

 - 👋 Hi, I’m VINEET PRABHU TALIKOTI @Vineet-8
-- 👀 I’m interested in Space, Electronics, learning ASD...
+- 👀 I’m interested in Space, Defence and more Electronics
 - 🌱 I’m currently doing B.Tech in ECE at PES University
 - 📫 How to reach me Gmail : PES1202203826@pesu.pes.edu